epfl-ada/ada-2023-project-remontada/README.md

 * Remove rows where beer IDs, user IDs, and rating are missing.
 * Merge the two Datasets BeerAdvocate and RatedBeer together.
 As there are users on both platforms, it is more relevant to take into account the ratings from both platforms for the definition of “experts”.
 ### Step 2: Initial Analyses
 After looking at the distribution of ratings, it is legit to separate users into two classes.
+The following steps are then performed
 * Define who is a massive rater\
  In order to separate people into two groups, a definition of a massive rater, called from now an "expert" has to be found.
 The choice was made here to consider the number of ratings per year and aggregate scores from the past 3 years with the formula:
 $S_{Y_j} = 2 * R_{Y_{j}} + 0.5 * R_{Y_{j-1}} + 0.25 * R_{Y_{j-2}} + 0.1 * R_{Y_{j-3}}$